-Hear from real patients who share their perspectives on their myelofibrosis (MF) journey with Jakafi® (ruxolitinib).
+Hear from real patients who share their unique perspectives on their myelofibrosis (MF) journey with Jakafi® (ruxolitinib).
+Individual results may vary.

 I’m doing pretty darn good.